nervosnetwork/rfcs/README.md

 The RFC (Request for Comments) process is intended to provide an open and community driven path for new protocols, improvements and best practices, so that all stakeholders can be confident about the direction Nervos network is evolving in.

-RFCs publication here does not make it formally accepted standard until its status becomes Final or Active.
+RFCs publication here does not make it formally accepted standard until its status becomes Standard.

 ## Categories